andrewgremlich/ai-freelance/SCRIPT.md

 ## Inspire

-Eventually with my freelance project, I finished something that no other software engineer had done previously for for my David.
+Eventually with my freelance project, I finished something that no other software engineer had done previously for David.
 He explained to me on several occasions that I was the fifth software engineer to tackle this project.
 All the previous software engineers had various problems with the project, and they couldn't deliver anything for David.
 David had been working on this project for about 8 years.
 Delivering software to help fulfill another person's dream was a magical and rewarding experience.

 But even when I was discouraged from not using AI tools properly, I tackled the problems head on and I learned how to solve the problems myself.
 On one occasion David said this quote to me, explaining his motivation for continuing to work on this project.
 He knew that I was a hiker, so the metaphor landed well with me.